Loading...

 So what I would like to do is complete the table that's on the screen there by adding in a summary of why each event contributed to the loss of trust in the US government.

-It's all well and good saying that these events made people trust the American government less, but you need to be able to explain why.
+It's all well and good saying that these events made people trust the American government less, but you need to be able to explain, why was these events so detrimental to the trust that the American people and the American government used to hold.

 Okay, welcome back.

-Hopefully you got an okay with that task.
+Hopefully you've got an okay with that task.

-So the Gulf of Tonkin incident, I said it caused a loss of trust in the US government because the attack on US ships was used to justify the escalation of US involvement in Vietnam, but it wasn't true.
+So the Gulf of Tonkin incident, I said it caused a loss of trust in the US government because the attack on US ships was used to justify the escalation of US involvement in Vietnam.

 They were attacked the first time, but there was no damage.

-Second time there was no event whatsoever, but that was used to justify America getting involved in the war against Vietnam, North Vietnam, to a much greater degree.
+Second time there was no event whatsoever, but that was used to justify America getting involved in the war against Vietnam, to the North Vietnam to a much greater degree.

-They Tet Offensive caused a loss of trust because it contradicted the US government's message, the fact that the war was just about to end, victory was just around the corner, and then suddenly the Vietcong and the NVA launch this massive attack across all of South Vietnam, and it really goes against everything the US government was telling the people at the time.
+Victory was just around the corner, and then suddenly the Vietcong and the NVA launched this massive attack across all of South Vietnam and it really goes against everything in the US government in telling the people at the time.

-And it was very, very difficult for people to accept this is what happened, but except that they had to because the the proof was there.
+And it was very, very difficult for people to accept this is what happened, but accept it they had to because the proof was there.

-And the Kent State shooting was particularly shocking and caused a loss of trust because the National Guard were there on behalf of the governments, and it was them that opened fire on unarmed students engaged in a mostly peaceful protest.
+And the Kent State shooting was particularly shocking and caused a loss of trust because the National Guard were there on behalf of the governments.

-So hopefully you've got some idea of why these events helped to cause a loss of trust of the American people in their government.
+So hopefully you've got some idea of why these events helped to cause a loss of trust for the American people in their government.

-So it's estimated that three million Vietnamese people lost their lives during the war, and of that, about 1.
+So it's estimated that 3 million Vietnamese people lost their lives during the war, and of that about 1.

 Roughly 800,000 South Vietnamese children were orphaned by the end of the war.

-An estimated three million Vietnamese were people who were affected by the chemical weapons that were dropped in their country, effects which range from burns and scars to a higher risk of cancer and other long-term medical issues as well.
+An estimated 3 million Vietnamese people were affected by the chemical weapons that were dropped in their country, effects which range from burns and scars to higher risk of cancer and other long-term medical issues as well.

-And even since the war ended as well, roughly 500,000 children have been born with birth defects which have been caused by chemical weapons that still affect the landscape and the people who live there even to this day as well.
+And since the war ended as well, roughly 500,000 children have been born with birth defects, which have been caused by chemical weapons that still affect the landscape and the people who live there even to this day as well.

 There are still impacts being felt from the Vietnam War, even right up to today.